omkardagade/mean_reversion_strategy/README.md

 📌 Introduction

-In this project, I utilized and implemented a rule-based backtesting framework to backtest a simple but sound intraday trading strategy.
-The backtesting framework backtested a range of stocks listed on the Indian stock exchange based on data at 15-minute intervals over a 30-day time span.
+In this project, I utilized and implemented a rule based backtesting framework to backtest a simple but sound intraday trading strategy.
+The backtesting framework backtested a range of stocks listed on the Indian stock exchange based on data at 15 minute intervals over a 30 day time span.
 The primary objective was to identify long and short opportunities by using a combination of technical indicators like Bollinger Bands and RSI.

 ⸻